VICTORIA-OKESIPE/ChatGPT-Fine-Tuning-Model-Retraining-using-custom-data/README.md

 The generated image(s) are stored in the "res" variable, which is then returned from the function using the "return" statement.

-Note that this function requires the OpenAI API keys and the OpenAI SDK to be installed and properly configured in order to work.
+Note that this function requires the OpenAI API keys and the OpenAI SDK to be installed and properly configured in order to work..

 ## About the Audio Transcription function in the Python code that can be found in this repository
 This is a Python function named "Transcribe_speech" that uses the OpenAI Audio API to transcribe speech.
 It takes one argument, "speech," which should be a string representing the path to the audio file that needs to be transcribed.